Sikos-Marketing-Developer-Team/nairobi-verified/README.md

 - **Category Navigation**: Browse products by categories
 - **Merchant Verification**: Verified merchants are highlighted for user trust
 - **Shop Location**: Find physical store locations with directions
+- **Subscription Packages**: Merchants can subscribe to different packages for enhanced visibility
+- **Automated Renewal Notifications**: Email notifications for expiring subscriptions
+- **Subscription Management**: Merchants can view, renew, and manage their subscriptions

 ## Tech Stack